-CCG: ES.50
+Cert C Guidelines [38]: ES.50

 8.2.3 Mechanism of failure

 In code reviews and manual code inspections, users tend to rely on the belief that an entity declared to be constant does not change its value during the execution of the program (regardless of the exact semantics of the language).
 The initializing value is taken to be its value throughout the execution.
 For example, the upper bound of a ring buffer array might be declared as a constant.
 If, however, the value can be changed during the execution, the belief in immutability can be falsified.
 In the example, after changing the upper-bound constant, insufficiently large buffer allocations or out-of-bounds buffer accesses, seemingly checked against the constant upper bound, may occur.